Reading:

 Let us have a look at the most common security risks and challenges that fintech faces.

-Money laundering.
+Money Laundering Risks.
 Fintech companies work with cryptocurrencies.
 Despite the largest benefit of anonymous transactions that cryptocurrencies offer, this may have a dark side to it when it comes to money laundering and crypto thefts done by cybercriminals.

 Compliance with banking regulations.
 Due to the nature of financial industry, it has always been one of the most highly regulated areas.
 Dealing with money and having access to PII (Personally Identifiable Information), all operations of fintech companies are regulated by official bodies that require implementing data protection measures and are hold responsible should they fail to do so.